KrumkachevaLab/EPR-BindingSite/README.md

 This version of the repository contains an example script of the HSA-TCPP docking (Examples/TCPP).
-The script soon will be updated to include additional EPR data integration.
+Two notebooks describe both blind and focused docking with the comparison with experimental EPR data.

 # To-Do
-1. Complete an example of the calculations (HSA-TCPP)
-2. Include a finished script for the modeling of distance distributions based on the MD trajectory
+1. Include a finished script for the modeling of distance distributions based on the MD trajectory
 # Protein-Ligand Binding Site Identification Based on Dipolar EPR Experiments
 This project contains Jupyter Notebooks designed to identify binding sites in protein-ligand complexes using dipolar EPR distance distributions.
 The methodology is based on the approach described in the upcoming publication "Enhanced Binding Site Detection in Protein-Ligand Complexes with a Combined Blind Docking and Dipolar EPR Approach" (to be published).
 ![alt text](preview.png)